AcidPlugin/RankSystem/README.md

 • Partnered by the plugin "EconomyAPI" and "PureChat".
 It also required a "UI API" or you can use the plugin "FormAPI".

 Fully Customizable Text and Messages.
-All API support
+All API support.

 # Features
 - [x] Fully Customizable Cost